czarandy/czarandy.github.io/_stories/2007-parallel-lines.md

 <div class="center">* * *</div>

 When Leonard read Joseph's long e-mail, he decided that he definitely needed to see a therapist.
 For one thing, he completely forgot about their meeting, even though he had been thinking about it throughout Saturday.
 It was very unusual for Leonard to forget so suddenly; he suspected it was because of stress from work.
-His annoying colleague James had been irritating him.questioning his odd hours and comings and goings.
+His annoying colleague James had been irritating him—questioning his odd hours and comings and goings.

 He shook the thought from his mind.
 Dr. Gravner's office was just a brisk fifteen minute walk from his apartment, and from what Joseph had said about him he was an excellent therapist.
 Leonard arrived exactly on time, and checked in with the receptionist.
 While he waited, he hung his worn-out beige trench coat on the rack and browsed a magazine article about psychiatric disorders.
 It seemed uninteresting to Leonard.
 He wondered what would cause someone to pursue such a career.